tejeshredddy/my2-VeeramReddy/README.md

 | Cricket           | It improves focus and attention span greatly                 |  5 - 6 hours                |
 | Kho - Kho            | The objective of Kho Kho is to tag or hunt down an opponent and score points.                | 1-2 hours           |
 | Volleyball            | Improves the streching length ad helps in growth of height.                | 2-3 hours           |

+---

+# Quotes of Albert Einstein
+>"Life is like riding a bicycle.
+To keep your balance, you must keep moving".

+> "_Learn from yesterday, live for today, hope for tomorrow.
+The important thing is not to stop questioning_".